 Here we are going to crack the formula of integrating two of the most effective marketing strategies.

 On the one hand, we have content marketing, which is the best way to keep your audience engaged and educated.

 On the other hand, social media helps in the seamless distribution of your content, and 67% of marketers believe that these channels contribute to their organization’s revenue.

 Content marketing and social media are like muffins and cupcakes.
 They might look entirely different from outside, but in reality, they are quite similar, work in tandem and complement each other exceptionally well.

-But determining how to align these two marketing strategies is a daunting task and even before finding that some basic questions need to get answered.
+But determining how to align these two content promotion strategies is a daunting task, even before finding that some basic questions need to be answered.